-Books Always Everywhere has been chosen by the Bookstart Corner programme for 2016 to be included in the packs sent to children’s centres around the UK and kept in their libraries.
+Books Always Everywhere was chosen by the Bookstart Corner programme for 2016 to be included in the packs sent to children’s centres around the UK and kept in their libraries.
 It was chosen by a panel made up entirely of coordinators from the children’s centres who felt that the delightful repetition and descriptive words would be easily fitted into activities around the book.
-The board book is now out of print (as of September 2016) but is being reissued and re launched with a new cover in the near future.
+The board book was re issued reissued and re launched with a new cover in 2018.

 **One of the great things about the text is the elliptical, compressed and lyrical nature of it (Nosy Crow, 2013).**

 ‘Books Always Everywhere’ was inspired by my interest in how babies learn and supported by the wonderful videos and stills made by Evelyn Arizpe which formed the basis of our academic chapter on bilingual children.
 Books for babies are fascinating objects which can be manipulated and explored for their own sake.
 Given time and space, the babies can learn about the ‘bookness of books’ by playing with them.
 They can explore different materials, different sizes and shapes, they can make hats out of them, eat them, throw them, build with them and even learn how to share them with friends and family.
 Books Always Everywhere has been translated into 5 languages!LOOK INSIDE BOOK SONG BUY IT

 - Jane Blatt and Sarah Massini’s Books Always Everywhere features a diverse group of toddlers enjoying an equally diverse selection of books.
 Click here.

 - Blatt debuts with a jubilant celebration of books, aiming her chirpy rhymes at both pre- and emergent readers.
 Two easily sounded-out words accompany each of Massini's (Tulip Loves Rex) mixed-media illustrations, which feature cherubic babies and toddlers.